 - Pursuing opportunities at institutions such as Naval Postgraduate School (NPS) or Navy War College (NWC)

 - Completing Joint Professional Military Education (JPME) at one of the various service colleges

 Postgraduate education is important to the success of the Information Professional.
 Most IPs will complete a master’s degree in C4I, space, information systems, computer science or modeling and simulation.

 There’s also potential to pursue a graduate certificate, DoD certifications, federal executive fellowships and information assurance scholarships and internships.

-A four-year degree is required to work as an Information Professional.
-Candidates seeking an Officer position in this community must have a bachelor’s degree from a regionally accredited institution in a technical field, preferably in one of following fields: Information Systems, Electrical Engineering, Computer Engineering, Information Operations, Computer Science, Systems Engineering or General Engineering.
+A degree from a four-year college or university is a minimum educational requirement to become a Commissioned Officer.
+Candidates seeking an Information Professional Officer position must have a bachelor’s degree from a regionally accredited institution in a technical field, preferably in one of following fields: Information Systems, Electrical Engineering, Computer Engineering, Information Operations, Computer Science, Systems Engineering, General Engineering.

 All candidates must also be: U.S. citizens, willing to serve worldwide, eligible for a Top Secret/Sensitive Compartmented Information (SCI) security clearance and qualified for sea duty.

 There are part-time opportunities available as an Information Professional Officer.

 Serving part-time as a Navy Reserve Sailor, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Information Professional Officers in the Navy Reserve typically work at a location close to their homes.